anthemtotheego/SharpSploitConsole/README.md

 Description
 ============
 SharpSploit Console is just a quick proof of concept binary to help penetration testers or red teams with less C# experience play with some of the awesomeness that is SharpSploit.
-By following the instructions below you should be able to embed both the SharpSploit.dll and System.Management.Automation.dll into the SharpSploitConsole binary, creating a standalone exe you can drop on an appropriate target sytem.
+By following the instructions below you should be able to embed both the SharpSploit.dll and System.Management.Automation.dll into the SharpSploitConsole binary, creating a standalone exe you can drop on an appropriate target sytem and run over a non-interactive shell (such as beacon).

 This concept can be applied to many C# binaries.
 For example, we could embed the System.Management.Automation.dll into our favorite C# NoPowershell.exe, creating a binary that doesn't rely on the System.Management.Automation.dll on the target system.